hugomods/site/blog/content/posts/hugo/deploy-on-digitalocean-app-platform-via-docker/index.en.md

 ### Edit Dockerfile Resources

-Since the web service isn't non free, so we need to edit the Dockerfile resource to be a static site.
+Since the web services are __not__ free of charge, so we need to edit the Dockerfile resource to be a static site.

 1. Click the `Edit` button on the right of the Dockerfile resource, then you'll be navigated to the resource setting panel.
 2. Edit the _Resource Type_ and change it to _Static Site_.